Subhronilmukhopadhyay/TimeCapsule-Connect/README.md

 ### **Prerequisites**

-Before running the project, ensure you have the following installed:
+Ensure you have the following installed:

 - **Node.js** (v16 or higher)
-- **MongoDB** (or a MongoDB-compatible database)
+- **MongoDB**
-- **npm** (Node package manager)
+- **npm** or **yarn**

-### **Setup Guide**
+### **Steps**

-1. **Clone the Repository**:
+1. **Clone the Repository**

    ```bash
    git clone https://github.com/Subhronilmukhopadhyay/timecapsule-connect.git
    cd timecapsule-connect
    ```

-2. **Install Dependencies**:
+2. **Install Dependencies**

    ```bash
    npm install
    ```

+3. **Configure Environment Variables**

-3. **Create a `.env` file** in the root directory and add the following:
+   Create a `.env` file in the root directory with:

    ```env
    MONGODB_URI=your_mongodb_connection_string
    GOOGLE_MAPS_API_KEY=your_google_maps_api_key
    ```

-4. **Start the Development Server**:
+4. **Run the Development Server**

    ```bash
    npm run dev
    ```

-   This will launch both the frontend and backend servers.
-You can view the app at `http://localhost:3000`.
+   Visit `http://localhost:3000` to explore the app.

 ---

 ## 🚀 Usage

-Once the app is running, here's how you can use it:

-- **Creating a Capsule**: Navigate to the "Create Capsule" page, add your text, images, and media, and set the unlock date and location.
+- **Create a Capsule**: Compose a message, add media, set a location and unlock time.
-- **Collaborative Editing**: Share your capsule with others for real-time editing.
-They can contribute text, images, or comments.
+- **Collaborate**: Share capsule links with others for simultaneous editing.
-- **Unlocking a Capsule**: The capsule will be unlocked only when the location and time conditions are met.
+- **Unlock**: Capsules remain inaccessible until both the unlock time and geolocation criteria are met.
-- **Media Handling**: Upload and view media, ensuring large files (1GB+) are supported via resumable uploads.
+- **View & Edit History**: Track edits and changes made over time by collaborators.

 ---

+## 🧪 Testing

+- Simulate multi-user collaboration by opening capsules in multiple tabs or devices.
+- Test chunked uploads by uploading large files (~1GB+).
+- Ensure capsule unlocks only when both **time** and **location** match the preset constraints.

+---

 ## 🤝 Contributing

 We welcome contributions!
-Whether you want to add new features, fix bugs, or improve documentation, we would love to have you.

-### How to Contribute
+### Steps to Contribute

-1. Fork the repository on GitHub.
+1. Fork the repository.
-2. Clone your fork to your local machine.
+2. Clone your fork locally.
-3. Create a new branch for your feature/bugfix: `git checkout -b feature/your-feature`.
+3. Create a feature branch: `git checkout -b feature/your-feature`
-4. Commit your changes: `git commit -m 'Add new feature'`.
+4. Commit your changes.
-5. Push to your branch: `git push origin feature/your-feature`.
-6. Open a Pull Request to the main repository.
+5. Push and open a Pull Request.

+Please ensure your code adheres to project structure and naming conventions.

 ---

-## 🛠️ Future Enhancements
+## 🌱 Planned Enhancements

-Here are some planned features and improvements for TimeCapsule Connect:

-- **Capsule Analytics**: View statistics on capsule views, interactions, and unlocks.
+- **Capsule Analytics** – Insights on opens, edits, and shares.
-- **Version History**: Track and revert to previous versions of a capsule.
-- **Notifications**: Get notified when a capsule is unlocked or when changes are made in collaborative editing.
-- **Mobile App**: A native mobile app for better accessibility and mobile-based capsule creation.
-- **Blockchain Integration**: For immutable storage and future-proofing capsules.
+- **Version History** – Ability to roll back to older capsule versions.
+- **Push Notifications** – Real-time alerts when capsules are unlocked or modified.
+- **Native Mobile App** – Android/iOS support for capsule creation and unlocking.
+- **Blockchain Integration** – Immutable ledger for capsule integrity and timestamp proofs.
+- **Offline Draft Support** – Work on capsules offline and sync later.

 ---

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for more details.

+---

+## 📬 Contact

+For any questions, suggestions, or feedback, feel free to reach out to us via GitHub Issues or connect on [LinkedIn](https://www.linkedin.com/in/subhronilmukhopadhyay/).